Taxation of international executives

 If the employee is on the company’s payroll, tax withholding is due every month.

 Employers are required to submit the personal income tax return and social security report on a monthly basis.
 The personal income tax withheld has to be remitted to the authorities by the 15th day of the current month (if the remuneration is paid prior to 15th day of the current month) or by the end of current month (if remuneration is paid after 15th day of the current month).
 While, the social security contributions payable have to be transferred no later than by the 15th day of the month following the month during which the payment was made.
 An additional year-end annual income tax return needs to be submitted no later than 15 February of the following year by the employer.

 Other income is taxed and declared annually or monthly depending on the type of income received.

-The exemption method is applied for employment income, earned and taxed in EU member countries or countries with which Lituania has a double tax treaty.
-Credit method is applicable for employment income received from for other countries.
+The exemption method is applied for employment income, earned and taxed in European Union (EU) member countries/territories or countries/territories with which Lithuania has a double tax treaty.
+Credit method is applicable for employment income received from other countries/territories.

 Exemption and credit methods could be also applied for the other income, e. g. rent income.
 However, special conditions apply).

-Lithuania allows crediting foreign tax againts Lithuanian tax liability arising on the same income or gains.
+Lithuania allows crediting foreign tax against Lithuanian tax liability arising on the same income or gains.

 The calculation3 assumes a married taxpayer resident in Lithuania with two children whose assignment begins 1 January 2017 and ends 31 December 2019.
-The taxpayer’s base salary is USD 100,000 and the calculation covers three years.
+The taxpayer’s base salary is 100,000 US dollars (USD) and the calculation covers 3 years.

 |Moving expense reimbursement||20,000||0||20,000|